liaoliaots/nestjs-redis/README.md

 ## Test a class

-This package exports `getRedisToken()` and `getClusterToken()` function that returns a internal injection token based on the provided context.
+This package exports `getRedisToken()` and `getClusterToken()` functions that return an internal injection token based on the provided context.
 Using this token, you can provide a mock implementation of the redis/cluster client using any of the standard custom provider techniques, including `useClass`, `useValue`, and `useFactory`.

 ```TypeScript
 const module: TestingModule = await Test.createTestingModule({